AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 References

-AWS Aurora Global Database vs. DynamoDB Global Tables
+Aurora Global vs DynamoDB Global Tables

 AWS Aurora Global Database vs DynamoDB Global Tables

-AWS Aurora Global Database vs. DynamoDB Global Tables
+AWS Aurora Global Database vs. DynamoDB Global Tables vs. Aurora DSQL

 Aurora Global Database

-• Aurora Global Database provides a relational database supporting MySQL and PostgreSQL
+• Aurora Global Database provides a relational database supporting MySQL and PostgreSQL.

 • Aurora Global Database consists of one primary AWS Region where the data is mastered, and up to five read-only, secondary AWS Regions.